 I grew up in the Bible Belt.
 In those days, almost nobody worked on Sundays.
 We prayed before class, ball games and meals — even in the name of Jesus — whether we believed it or not.
 We proudly displayed the Ten Commandments in our courthouses — whether we obeyed them or not.
 These were the days when nearly 75 percent of the population went to church on Sunday morning.

 Jesus grew up in the Bible Belt, or at least the first century version of it.
 He constantly confronted a civic religion built on the traditions of man rather than the commandments of God.
 Jesus pulled no punches with this civic religion, saying, “This people honors me with their lips, but their heart is far away from me” (Matthew 15:8, NASB).

 Jesus called men and women to a radical faith that stood in contrast to the religious traditions of society.
 Needless to say, Jesus’ group of followers looked remarkably different.

 Here, in Christian fellowship, people from every walk of life found unity in Christ.
-In Michael Green’s Evangelism in the Early Church he calls this unity the “attraction…that must be guarded at all costs” if the Christian mission is to succeed.
+In Michael Green’s Evangelism in the Early Church, he calls this unity the “attraction…that must be guarded at all costs” if the Christian mission is to succeed.

 So what does that look like in the 21st century?
 The gospel truth is that followers of Jesus in rural North Carolina have more in common with black, Hispanic and Asian believers than they do with unbelievers from their own race.

 But until the followers of Jesus demonstrate this level of radical obedience, the noise of our behavior will speak so loudly that the world will not be able to hear our Savior calling, “Come follow me, and I’ll make y’all fishers of men.”

-Get the latest news and event information by signing up for the N.C.
-Baptist newsletter.
+Stay connected by signing up for the N.C.
+Baptist monthly newsletter.